Thanksgiving Salad (with Pomegranate, Pear, Pecan + Brie)

 - 8 ounces Brie, thinly sliced and cut into 1-inch pieces

-- Seeds from 1 large pomegranate
+- Seeds from 1 large pomegranate, (about 2 cups)

 - 1 ½ cups pecan halves, toasted